vedantvakharia/Jarvis/source/content/CIEF/CIEF Overview.md

 - Trinidadian-British writer of Indian descent.
 - Winner of the Booker Prize (1971) and the Nobel Prize for Literature (2001).
 - Not just celebrated as the greatest novelist of his time, but often described as “the greatest living writer of English prose.”

+### Amitav Ghosh
+- His ability to capture India's multilingual reality using English sets him apart from monolingual counterparts.
+- He has been long listed or shortlisted for the Booker/Man Booker Prize.
+- He became the first writer in English to receive the Jnanpith Award in 2018
+#### Key texts
+- **Shadow lines -**
+	- Rated as "one of the best novels in the English language published by an Indian".
+	- Its narrative moves in time and place with "economy of effort" and "evocative Beauty".
+	- It speculates on **"the varieties of human freedom and the bonds across space and time," particularly the "shadow lines we draw between people and Nations"**
+	- An "urban book" that draws "a very strong parallel connection" between urban India and urban England
+	- It **questions the idea of nationhood**
+	- Described as a love story which switches between Kolkata and London
+- **The Circle of Reason -** His first novel, which critics excitedly compared with great classics like Tom Jones and Don Quixote.
+- **In an Antique Land -** A non-fictional study of Egypt and India.
+- **The Calcutta Chromosome -** A Sci-Fi Detective novel.

+- Critics excitedly compared his first novel, _The Circle of Reason_, with great classics, and his subsequent books cemented his name as a "First Rate writer of international repute".

 ---
 ## 1930s - 1940 (Midnight's Parents)